How to Read a Dog Food Label

 • Contains none of the harmful or controversial ingredients listed above

 • In addition to listing “lamb” first, this food contains many more sources of protein (lamb meal, ocean fish meal, lentils, etc.), so we are more confident that our puppy will get the proper amount of protein.
 This is further supported by the Guarantee Analysis below.
-Since growing puppies REALLY need protein, we still supplement her diet with and other protein sources.
+Since growing puppies REALLY need protein, we still supplement our puppies’ diet with and other protein sources.

 Guaranteed Analysis